According to the UK Stewardship Code, we, as a business, follow these principles.

-Fidelity operates a very limited stock lending programme through a third party provider and stock may be lent up to agreed thresholds.
-We regard our votes as valuable and whilst we will not recall stock for routine votes where the revenue from lending activities is deemed to be of more value to the client than the ability to vote, we will recall stock when it is in our clients’ interest to do so.
-This may include votes of significant economic or strategic importance, votes which are anticipated to be close or controversial, votes where we disagree with management or votes where do not have sufficient forward visibility to make a timely and informed judgement.
-We do not borrow shares for the purpose of gaining additional voting rights.
+Fidelity operates a limited stock lending programme through a third party provider and stock may be lent up to agreed thresholds.
+We regard our votes as valuable and whilst we will not recall stock for routine votes where the revenue from our lending activities is deemed to be of more value to the client than the ability to vote, we will recall stock when it is in clients’ interest to do so.
+This may include votes of significant economic or strategic importance, votes which are anticipated to be close or controversial, votes where we disagree with management or votes where we do not have sufficient forward visibility to make a timely and informed judgement.
+We do not borrow stock for the purpose of gaining additional votes.

 We provide quarterly voting reports to our institutional clients including details of noteworthy votes within their portfolios.
 These reports include instances where we vote against management as well as an explanation for our voting decision together with a voting record of all meetings voted on behalf of the client in the previous quarter and a thematic ESG report.
 As described under Principle 6 above, we also disclose our votes on a quarterly basis on our web site.
 At the end of the year we prepare a more in-depth annual governance and engagement report which provides a detailed analysis of our voting activities for the year as well as a general update on our governance and stewardship related activities.
 Most of this report is posted on our web site and can be found here.

-Fidelity International (“Fidelity”) refers to the independent group of privately owned companies which form the global investment management organisation that provides information on products and services in designated jurisdictions outside of North America.
+Fidelity International (“Fidelity”) refers to the independent group of privately owned companies which form the global investment management organisation that provides products and services in designated jurisdictions outside of North America.